prnlb-browser/prnlb-extension/README.md

 A browser extension (Chrome & Firefox) that extracts image URLs from Pornolab topic pages and displays them in a carousel overlay.

+For more features, see [PRNLB Browser](https://github.com/prnlb-browser), a standalone app that goes beyond the capabilities of this extension.

 ![Screenshot](.github/assets/screenshot.png)

 ## Development